 To grow a pineapple fruit from seeds, you will need one ripe pineapple, a paper towel, a pot filled with potting soil, sunlight, warm weather and water.
 Finally, if you wish to grow pineapple you're going to need a hearty dose of patience, as these plants tend to take a very long time to grow and start producing fruit, sometimes up to two or three years.

 Before you begin growing your pineapple plant, you'll first need to find some pineapple seeds.
-These can be bought or more easily found inside a ripe pineapple fruit.
-Pineapple seeds are small black or brown flecks almost resembling flaxseeds.
+You'll rarely find pineapple seeds inside commercial fruits, such as the ones you buy from the grocery store, because these fruits are bred not to contain seeds.
+You may have to purchase pineapple seeds, which are small black or brown flecks almost resembling flaxseeds.
 If you're removing your pineapple seeds from pineapple fruit, it is recommended that you try rinsing them in water to remove any sticky residue.
 Then you can germinate the seeds by bundling them in a wet paper towel, which will cause them to sprout.

 Since this process can take around six months, you can store them in a plastic bag or an airtight container.
 When the seeds have sprouted, you have new baby pineapple plants on your hands that are ready to grow.
 To begin the growth process, simply place the plants in a pot filled with soil and keep that pot in a warm room, no less than 50 degrees Fahrenheit.
 Be sure to give your plant plenty of sunlight and water.
 Just be careful not to let your young pineapple sit in stagnant water.